Hat’s off: Court reverses trooper firing over lost headgear

 “Col. Grey failed to consider most of the factors our Supreme Court directed were ‘necessary’ in this case. … Instead, he considered only his personal assessment of the importance of Petitioner’s untruthful statements,” Stroud wrote.

-Tuesday’s ruling sends the case back to the administrative law judge with instructions to reinstate Wetherman to the patrol, determine a more appropriate level of discipline and consider whether he deserves to receive his lost salary.
+Tuesday’s ruling sends the case back to the administrative law judge with instructions to reinstate Wetherington to the patrol, determine a more appropriate level of discipline and consider whether he deserves to receive his lost salary.

+First Sgt.
+Michael Baker, a Highway Patrol spokesman, declined to comment on the ruling in an email.

+Wetherington’s lawyer, J. Michael McGuinness, said in an email that his client intends to return to service, and McGuinness lamented that he’s suffered so long over “a simple mistake.”

 Follow Drew at www.twitter.com/JonathanLDrew